prnv007-rgb/Ai-communicate/README.md

 ### 📊 Test Case 2: Average Introduction (Expected: ~65-70/100)

 ```
 Hi everyone.
 My name is Rahul and I study in class 8th.
 I am 13 years old.
-I live with my family.
 I like playing football.
 My favorite subject is mathematics because it is interesting.
 Thank you.
 ```

 **Duration:** 18 seconds